Skip to main content

 Clearly, there are many other professionals who share your mission to protect children from harm.
 In your community, law enforcement personnel, physicians, nurses, social workers, school personnel, and medical personnel are usually mandated reporters.
 You can build relationships with these other professionals and share resources.
 Learn about how they can support your work with children and families.

-How Do I Build an Institutional Climate that Promotes Identification and Reporting?
+Building an Institutional Climate That Promotes Identification and Reporting

 Program Practices